Pegasus

 E-Mail submissions may be made to: dblhlx@rcn.com

-Despite the weather, as a club, we did get in some astronomy related activities.
+Geez, what a difference two months makes.
+In the last issue I was anticipating spring and the warmer weather.
+Well, the warmer weather came, but along with it came spring showers, or should I say the MONSOON.
+Seems like all it does is rain, and if not ra ining, then its still cloudy.
+Gosh, there have been periods where I havent seen the sun or the stars for what seems like two weeks, and I must confess that I havent observed at all recently.
+And as most BCAASers are aware, virtually all of our recent observing parties have been cancelled due to the rainy or cloudy weather.
+Heres hoping that for July and August this rain eases up a bit so we can get in some observing sessions.Despite the weather, as a club, we did get in some astronomy related activities.
 On May 17 and 18, a few club members and I did attend the Northeast Astronomy Forum (NEAF) in Suffern, NY.
-I’m aware that at least the following members, Barb Geigle, Ryan Hannahoe, Barry Shupp, Melody and Ralph Gardner, Mike Aulenbach, and Tim Siminski, made the journey to this great astronomy show.
+Im aware that at least the following members, Barb Geigle, Ryan Hannahoe, Barry Shupp, Melody and Ralph Gardner, Mike Aulenbach, and Tim Siminski, made the journey to this great astronomy show.
 Ryan and I, plus I believe Barb, enrolled in the Video Astronomy course held Sunday.
-At the show, I purchased two finder scopes for our recently acquired 8" Cave Astrola’s.
-I also picked up an observer’s chair for member Michel Ramsey.
+At the show, I purchased two finder scopes for our recently acquired 8" Cave Astrolas.
+I also picked up an observers chair for member Michel Ramsey.
 The only other club activity held for the last two months was a talk I gave at the Camp Wood Haven Girl Scout Camp back on June 6.
 Their star watch was, of course, cancelled due to rain.

-So what’s coming up for July and August?
+So whats coming up for July and August?
 July 2 we have a Sun Watch scheduled for Mulberry Pre-school.
 July 21 is a talk at Penn Laurel Girl Scout Day Camp.
 August 1 is star party at Umbenhauer Park in Bernville and on the 15th a Mars Watch at the Heritage Center.
 On August 23 we have a Star Party /Mars Watch at Hawk Mountain Sanctuary.
-Here’s hoping that the MONSOON stops and we have at least some of these activities.
+Heres hoping that the MONSOON stops and we have at least some of these activities.
 Oh yes, lest I forget.
-July meeting is Member’s Night on July 10th.
+July meeting is Members Night on July 10th.
 At least three club members will be presenting short programs for your enlightenment.
-In lieu of our August meeting, we will be having the traditional Club Picnic on Saturday, August 9th at Dave Brown’s farm outside Leesport.
+In lieu of our August meeting, we will be having the traditional Club Picnic on Saturday, August 9th at Dave Browns farm outside Leesport.

 Some FYI for you more adventurous members - two things come to mind.
 First, our sister club, LVAAS, is going up to Cherry Spring State Park, on the weekend of July 4-6 for an impromptu star party.
-As a member of both clubs, I’ll also be representing BCAAS.
+As a member of both clubs, Ill also be representing BCAAS.
 If this newsletter reaches you before that weekend and you would like to join me, please call or email me for particulars.
-Secondly, August 29 – 31 is the Black Forest Star Party at CSSP.
+Secondly, August 29 31 is the Black Forest Star Party at CSSP.
 In my opinion, this is the premier star party and site on the East coast.
-I’ve registered and can’t wait, in fact that’s why I’m planning on going to CSSP with LVAAS over the 4th.
+Ive registered and cant wait, in fact thats why Im planning on going to CSSP with LVAAS over the 4th.

-Here’s to clear skies and some observing.
+Heres to clear skies and some observing.

 Ron Kunkel, at rikunk@comcast.net or 610-488-6039 (Please note new email address.)

 In the late 1800s and early 1900s, there was a new generation of college-educated women astronomers who were fortunate to have some chance for employment in the scientific field of astronomy.
 An American physicist and astronomer who had been instrumental in this change was Edward C. Pickering of Boston.
 He was the director of Harvard College for forty-two years.
 Pickering also established the first systematic laboratory instruction in the United States and was noted for his investigations in photographic photometry, variable stars and stellar spectroscopy and for developing the instruments for their investigation.
 His research also included the first thorough study of the Magellanic Clouds.
 Needless to say, Pickering had a lot of work facing him and not enough time to complete it.
-In order for him to work on these many projects that he had undertaken, Pickering organized a large staff of "lady assistants" called "computers" who with much industry and patience, began to measure and catalogued the stars according to spectral type, magnitude and the classification of different type of variable stars.
+In order for him to work on these many projects that he had undertaken, Pickering organized a large staff of "lady assistants" called "computers" who with much industry and patience, began to measure and catalogued the stars according to spectral type, magnitude and the classification of different type of variable stars.The Harvard College Observatory hired its first lady assistants (computers) in 1875.
+Between the years of 1875 and 1919, Pickering had employed over 45 women, more than any other observatory at that time.
+Pickering encouraged many bright young women of that day to continue with their higher education.
+He believed that the intellectual abilities of women suited them for very repetitive, noncreated data-gathering projects, not for original theoretical work.
+(Well, so much for his thinking!)

 Also, since Pickering could hire three times as many women assistants as one male assistant, this seemed like a good financial arrangement.
 These lady assistants were able to gain employment in a field that promised to be interesting as well as providing gainful employment and for Pickering, he was able to process large amounts of technical data and to have this data categorized for analysis, s torage and retrieval.
 I should mention that these "lady computers" only received between 25 and 35 cents per hour, and had no hope of being in any position were they could advance to independent research projects of their own.